-What’s your disaster recovery plan when the public cloud goes down?
+What’s your disaster recovery plan (DRP) when the public cloud goes down?

 Organizations of all sizes today are increasingly turning to the cloud to store and manage critical data, systems and applications to stay ahead of fierce competition.
 The business services delivered to customers by these platforms serve a variety of industries around the world and transcend geographies with the speed and flexibility that public and hybrid cloud environments can bring to the market.